elucian/bee/draft/databases.md

 ### Append

-Bee can append data into target table using operator ":".
+Bee can add new data records into one table using _append_ statement.

 ```
--- using append block
+-- using block statement
 append to table_name:
-  field_name:value;
+  field_name := value;
   ...
 ready;

--- using append record;
+-- single line statement
 append to table_name: append_recod;
 ```